ypinhsuan/tp/docs/UserGuide.md

 Format: `delete-attendance c/CLASS_INDEX l/LESSON_INDEX s/STUDENT_INDEX w/WEEK`

 * Deletes the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.
-* The indexes **must be positive integer** 1, 2, 3, …​
+* The indexes **must be positive whole numbers** 1, 2, 3, …​
-* `WEEK` must be a non-negative integer.
+* `WEEK` must be a non-negative whole number.

 Examples:
-* `delete-attendance c/1 l/1 s/1 w/1` deletes the attendance record of the 1st student of the 1st lesson of the 1st class.
+* `delete-attendance c/1 l/1 s/1 w/1` Deletes the 1st week's attendance record of the 1st student of the 1st lesson of the 1st class.

 ### Undo previous command : `undo`